-If reading with the parameter values of the default setting is not successful, appropriate adjustments can be made to improve the image quality in the ICR (before decoding) in accordance with Chapter 10.4.1 "Adaptation of the reading characteristics", Page 10-14.
+If reading with the parameter values of the default setting is not successful, appropriate adjustments can be made to improve the image quality in the ICR (before decoding) in accordance with Chapter 10.4.1 "Improving the image quality", Page 10-14.

-To optimize the reading characteristics, especially for time-critical applications, the evaluation parameters can be further restricted in accordance with Chapter 10.4.2 "Optimization of the reading characteristics for time-critical applications", Page 10-20.
+To optimize the reading characteristics, especially for time-critical applications, the evaluation parameters can be further restricted in accordance with Chapter 10.4.2 "Optimizing reading characteristics for special applications", Page 10-20.
 This accelerates the output of the reading result in the "immediate" output mode, as the decoder requires less computation time.